This tutorial will walk you through adding and managing accounts and users.

 - How to add users

 If you're reading this, you likely already have a New Relic organization.
 When you sign up for New Relic, your New Relic organization is created.
-The organization structure represents a New Relic customer: it's what contains everything relevant to a customer's use of New Relic: their accounts, their users, and their data.
+The organization structure represents a New Relic customer: it's what contains everything relevant to a customer's use of New Relic, such as accounts, users, and data.

 When a New Relic organization is created, it contains a single account.
-A Standard edition organization can only have a single account, but Pro and Enterprise edition organizations can add more accounts.
+If you're on our Free or Standard edition, your organization can have only a single account, while Pro and Enterprise editions allow you to add accounts.
 Each account has its own account ID, and that ID is used for some account-specific tasks, like making API calls.

 When your organization is created, it has two default user groups with access to roles and accounts already assigned.
 When you add users via the UI, there are two default groups that you can assign your users to:

 - Admin: can use and configure observability features for that initial account, and the ability to view and configure administration settings (like adding accounts or managing users).

 - User: can use and configure observability features (but lacks access to the higher level administration settings).

 You can see the access assigned for these default groups by going to the Access management UI:

 You can see how the User group has the All product admin role and access to that initially created account.
 And you can see how the Admin group has some administration settings assigned.
 The